komunumo/komunumo-server/README.md

 ### Build

 We are using [Maven](https://maven.apache.org/) to build the *Komunumo* project.
 You do not need to have Maven installed! *Komunumo* makes use of the Maven Wrapper.
 In the root folder of this project, instead of using the `mvn` command directly just call the wrapper script `./mvnw` (or `.\mvnw` on Windows).

+### Test

+The integration tests need a database.
+To provide a temporary MariaDB database, the [Testcontainers](https://www.testcontainers.org/) framework is used.
+This framework needs a working [Docker](https://www.docker.com/) environment.

 ### Mail